apexfarm/ApexTestKit/README.md

 ### Entity Keywords

+Here is a dummy example to demo the use of Entity keywords.
 Each of them will start a new sObject context.
 And it is advised to use the following indentation for clarity.

 ```java
 ATK.prepare(A__c.SObjectType, 10)